 The partnership has increased access to physician specialists, offered additional treatment options and clinical trials and enhanced support and survivorship programs.
 In addition, physicians, nurses and other cancer care professionals have access to a wider array of resources to provide the most focused, individualized patient care plans.

-In 2018, the Breast & GYN Cancer Pavilion was built, providing a physical location to offer a convenient, comprehensive array of Breast & GYN cancer services.
+In 2018, the Breast & GYN Cancer Pavilion (now Woman’s Cancer Pavilion) was built, providing a physical location to offer a convenient, comprehensive array of Breast & GYN cancer services.
 The state-of-the-art facility is located on Woman’s Hospital’s campus and houses diagnostic services, outpatient surgery, infusion (chemotherapy), radiation therapy, clinical trials and physician offices.

-Women from throughout the region are choosing the Breast & GYN Cancer Pavilion to receive the unique level of care offered by some of the foremost experts in the country.
+Women from throughout the region are choosing the Woman’s Cancer Pavilion to receive the unique level of care offered by some of the foremost experts in the country.

 Mary Bird Perkins Cancer Center